-Let's dive into the sea on the south west side of Elba, or rather, near the Ogliera Rock opposite the small beach of Pomonte.
+Let's dive into the sea on the south western side of Elba, or rather, near the Ogliera Rock opposite the small beach of Pomonte.
 Here, on January 10th 1972, the Elviscot, an Italian freighter weighing 499 tons, left Naples for Marseille, but ran onto the rocks; fortunately no member of the crew was injured.

 You can see the bridge, or at least what is left of it, very clearly, and you can go in very easily through the large upper opening.
 Experts can go down through the funnel, thus arriving straight at the engine room, and see the propulsion machinery which is easily recognised.

 Two wide openings on the stern enable you to come back up via a long corridor, and as you go along, the sun rays that filter through the slits and the portholes create magical colourful reflections; from here you get back to the bridge.

-with a wonderful photo of the shipwreck.
-In September 2015 a unique project was started called Luci dal profondo in the aim of lighting up both the inside and the outside of the Elviscot; this amazing feat meant that for the first time in history a shipwreck was lit up, and tourists were able to watch it sitting on a glass bottomed boat.
+Interesting fact: In September 2015 the truly unique project was taken up Luci dal profondoThe aim was to light up both the inside and the outside of the Elviscot and this amazing feat meant that for the first time in history a shipwreck was lit up, and swimmers and tourists were able to admire it from a glass bottomed boat.

 Do you want to book your holidays in time but you’re afraid of unexpected events (such as Coronavirus)?
 Insure your holidays with ElbaOK!

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.